iddryg/SCSeqFxs/README.md

 # Documentation
 ## To use these functions:
 1. Download SCSeqFxs.R and move to whatever folder you want.
 2. Install the libraries listed in the Dependencies section below, and load them in an R script.
-Example: library("Seurat")
+Example: library(Seurat)
 3. In your R script, you have to source SCSeqFxs.R to be able to use the functions included.
 To do this, run: source('filepath...../SCSeqFxs.R')
 example: